ParallelMaths/parallel/pages/10-33-juice-water.md

 ::: problem id=3_1 marks=4
 ![](/resources/10-33-juice-water/3-semicircle.jpg){image align="right"}
-__3.1__ The diagram shows a semicircle containing a circle which touches the circumference of the semicircle and goes through its centre.
+__3.1__ The diagram shows a semicircle containing a circle which touches the circumference of the semicircle and goes through the midpoint of its diameter.

 What fraction of the semicircle is shaded?